ropensci/roweb3/content/blog/2024-09-05-screen-readers-tools/index.md

   - champions program
   - community
   - accesibility
 description: "Tools and resources to use R with screen readers."
 ---

+R is a language and environment for statistical computing.
-There are several ways to use R with a screen reader.
+There are several tools and approaches for interacting with R, but not all are accessible with screen readers.
-People choose tools depending on their operating system and personal preference.
+This guide provides an overview of the tools and techniques available to screen reader users across different operating systems, with practical tips and resources to help them navigate the R environment.
-This guide may not be complete and we welcome suggestions from other users.
+This guide may not be complete, but I hope it serves as a valuable starting point.
+We welcome suggestions from other users to enhance it further.

-## All operating Systems
+## Where to start ?

+The set of tool and resources in this section apply for all operating systems.

 [The R Project for Statistical Computing](https://www.r-project.org) is the site where you can download R for Windows, Linux, and Mac.